mbachm/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![Distribution of the unique classes in the training set][distribution]

 You can see that the images are not distributed equally.
-The occurance of some traffic signs is more than 10 times higher than the occurence of the sign *speed limit (20 km/h)*.
-The sign with the highest occurence is *speed limit (50 km/h)*.
+The occurrence of some traffic signs is more than 10 times higher than the occurrence of the sign *speed limit (20 km/h)*.
+The sign with the highest occurrence is *speed limit (50 km/h)*.

 ![Top 5 traffic signs][top5]